jxhou/ContentExplorer/design docs/AngularAnimation.md

 transition("on <=> off", animate(500)),
 Or complicated steps as shown in above animation structure.
 When an array of steps is used, it is actually a simplified version of [sequence](https://angular.io/api/animations/sequence) function call, which means the all the steps are executed in sequence as defined by sequence function.
 The step in the array could be a [group](https://angular.io/api/animations/group), which a list of animations run in parallel.
-A step could be a [query](https://angular.io/api/animations/query) function call.
-4. a [query](https://angular.io/api/animations/query) has a selector, along with an animation or an array of steps run in sequence, as shown above.
-A special step is [stagger](https://angular.io/api/animations/stagger), which can only be used in the context of query.
-The stagger can apply animation to each of the selected elements in sequence with specified delay
+4. A step could be a [query](https://angular.io/api/animations/query) function call.
+A query has a selector to find one or more elements within the element that’s being animated, along with an animation or an array of steps run in sequence, as shown above.
+A special step is [stagger](https://angular.io/api/animations/stagger).
+5. Stagger only be used in the context of query.
+The stagger can apply animation to each of the selected elements in sequence with specified delay.

+and some other animation functions:
+- animation() can be used to create reusable animations with input parameters
+- useAnimation() invokes reusable animations created with animation()
+- animateChild() will invoke child animations which are normally blocked

 ## **State**